Fedora-Rose/Php-File-upload-Vulns/README.md

 chmod +x ./server.sh
 ./server.sh
 ```
+The server will launch on port 8000
-Note: you need php installed on your system
+Notes: You need php installed on your system